 FedEx’s timely response to an employee throwing a fragile package over a fence exhibits this point flawlessly.
 The company could have chosen to remain silent or address the issue after weeks of consideration.
 But instead, FedEx promptly fired the employee and issued a public statement video just two days after the incident went viral.
 The company handled the problem and made a transparent apology instead of attempting to sweep it under the rug.
 Social Media Marketer, Mack Collier calculated that a majority of comments on the apology video were positive or neutral, while just 18% were negative.
 FedEx taught us that when a brand’s reputation is at stake, this is the most critical time to speak up and be honest with customers.

 There are a variety of reasons why a company may not have a large budget to invest in marketing and building brand loyalty.
 Marketers sometimes have a tough time convincing executives of the importance of funding a marketing strategy.
 In other cases, failed marketing attempts may have dried up the budget, causing management to become skeptical of another uncertain campaign.
 But by incorporating just one or two of the actionable tips above, brands can climb out of obscurity and begin to make a unique name for themselves -- even in saturated industries.

 Still uncertain on what to do first?
-If your head is spinning, start by developing a Style Guide for your brand.
-Style guides are a valuable tool for developing brand consistency.
-With a style guide, you’ll be able to decide on appropriate logos, color schemes, fonts, icons, and more to create a customized and recognizable brand.
+If your head is spinning, start by developing Brand Guidelines for your brand.
+They are a valuable tool for developing brand consistency.
+With them, you’ll be able to decide on appropriate logos, color schemes, fonts, icons, and more to create a customized and recognizable brand.